RoboJackets/software-training/projects/week_1/Instructions.md

 ### 2.10 Run project

+1. Open two termial tabs
-To run this project, we'll need two terminal windows or tabs.
+  - To run this project, we'll need two terminal windows or tabs.
+One is to launch the sim and the other is for control inputs.
+1. Source the underlay script in both terminals

-In both terminals, you'll need to start by sourcing the underlay setup file and the training workspace overlay setup file.
+  - In both terminals, you'll need to start by sourcing the underlay setup file and the training workspace overlay setup file.

 ```bash
 source /opt/ros/humble/setup.bash